PaulaSawczuk/GroupProject-UGT-FEAS/README.md

 After uploading, a list of selected files will appear.

 - To remove a file, click the **X** button (**C**) next to it.
-- To add more files, simply click the Upload button again.
+- To add more files, simply click the "Upload" button again.

 ##### **Configure Settings**
 User can customise how the data will be processed by adjusting the following options: